 According to the National Cancer Institute, the HIV window period is defined as the period of time that starts when someone becomes infected with HIV until the body is capable of producing enough antibodies against the virus so that it can be detected on a test.
 Simply put, it’s the time between getting HIV and having the infection show up on a test.

 Tests that are taken before the HIV window period ends will be negative, but they can’t conclusively determine whether someone is infected or not.

-If you recently had a potential exposure to HIV — such as having unprotected sex —, it can be quite nerve wracking to wait until the window period is over so you can receive an accurate test result.
+If you recently had a potential exposure to HIV — such as having unprotected sex with an partner with an unknown STD status —, it can be quite nerve wracking to wait until the window period is over so you can receive an accurate test result.
 However, it’s very important to wait until this period is over, since a false negative can also lead to a false sense of security and delay your diagnosis later on.

 Keep reading to find out whether a negative HIV at 6 weeks is conclusive.

 Is a negative HIV test at 6 weeks conclusive?

 The answer to this question will largely depend on the type of test that is being used, and how quickly each person’s immune system can generate antibodies against HIV.
 Different types of tests can be used to diagnose HIV, and you should discuss your options with your doctor if you’re ever exposed to this virus.
 Your physician will be able to recommend when you should get tested, and whether you should repeat the test after a certain amount of time.

 According to the portal Smart Sex Resource, tests that measure antibodies produce against HIV have a window period that can range anywhere between 3 weeks to 3 months.
 Antibodies are proteins that your body produces in response to an infection.
 These tests depend on how fast your body can produce enough antibodies against HIV to be detected by the test.